antsukanova/Spice-and-Herbs/README.md

 - [CSS & JQUERY INTERACTIVE MAP](https://cssmapsplugin.com/) - CSS map plugin

 ## License
+[Spice&Herbs](https://spiceapplicationserver.azurewebsites.net/) - you can see how it works here.

+## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.